hut6/dev-resources/phpstorm-xdebug.md

 ?>
 ```
 if xdebug does not appear in the list of modules, go to http://xdebug.org/wizard.php
-and paste in the HTML of the entire page. this page wil give advice on the configuration changes.
+and paste in the HTML of the entire page.
+This page wil give advice on the configuration changes.

+## VAGRANT/REMOTE DEBUGGING

+... to be continued